edgexfoundry/edgex-docs/docs_src/microservices/device/supported/device-usb-camera/supplementary-info/advanced-options.md

 1. Before setting the frame rate first execute the `DataFormat` command to see the available frame rates of a device for any of its video streaming path or stream format:

-    !!! example - "Example DataFormat Command with `path_index` query parameter"
+    !!! example - "Example DataFormat Command with `PathIndex` query parameter"
         ```bash
         curl http://localhost:59882/api/{{api_version}}/device/name/<device name>/DataFormat?PathIndex=<path_index>
         ```

     OR

-    !!! example - "Example DataFormat Command with `stream_format` query parameter"
+    !!! example - "Example DataFormat Command with `StreamFormat` query parameter"
         ```bash
         curl http://localhost:59882/api/{{api_version}}/device/name/<device name>/DataFormat?StreamFormat=<stream_format>
         ```

     !!!
 Note
-        The `path_index` refers to the index of the device video streaming path from the path list.
-For example if a usb device has one video streaming path such as /dev/video0 the `path_index` value will be 0.
-In case of Intel&#8482; RealSense&#174; cameras there are three video streaming paths, hence the user will have 3 options for `path_index` which are 0, 1 and 2.
-The default value is 0 if no `path_index` input is provided. `stream_format` refers to different video streaming formats and the formats currently supported by the service are `RGB`, `Depth` or `Greyscale`.
+        The `PathIndex` refers to the index of the device video streaming path from the path list.
+For example if a usb device has one video streaming path such as /dev/video0 the `PathIndex` value will be 0.
+In case of Intel&#8482; RealSense&#174; cameras there are three video streaming paths, hence the user will have 3 options for `PathIndex` which are 0, 1 and 2.
+The default value is 0 if no `PathIndex` input is provided. `StreamFormat` refers to different video streaming formats and the formats currently supported by the service are `RGB`, `Depth` or `Greyscale`.

     !!! example - "Example DataFormat Response"